 Probably the most attractive aspect of an international school is exposing your children to a wide variety of cultures from around the globe, enriching their learning and understanding of the world through constant interaction with their classmates and friends.
-The British School of Brussels claims 70 different nationalities among its students.
+The British School of Brussels (which was recently ranked as one of the top 10 schools in Europe) for example claims 70 different nationalities among its students.
 Kim Burgess from the school explained, “For us, our diverse mix of students is something we value very highly and is a key part of the experience we offer.”

 - The younger the child (if they have no French or Dutch), the better the experience would be in a state school - they adapt faster and are likely to become properly fluent in the language.